HOW TO SEW LEATHER BY HAND?

 THE TOOLS NEEDED FOR SADDLE STITCH SEWING

-SADDLE CLAMP
+SADDLER'S CLAMP

 AWLS

-The round awl allows you to enlarge the holes without breaking/damaging the thread to help the needles pass through, particularly when starting and finishing sewing.
+The round awl allows you to enlarge holes without breaking/damaging the thread to help the needles pass through, particularly when starting and finishing sewing.

-Tip: remember to sharpen your awl well to avoid forcing and damaging your leather.
+Tip: Remember to sharpen your awl well to avoid forcing and damaging your leather.

 HOW TO SHARPEN AN AWL WITH PLIERS?